HU-TI-DEV/TI-S3/infrastructuur/ServerMetWebApplicatie/Gomoku_on_Ubuntu.md

 git clone https://github.com/HU-TI-DEV/VoorbeeldWebApp_Gomoku.git gomoku
 ```

 You can use this as a template for your own Web Application.
 Follow the instructions explained [here](../ServerMetWebApplicatie/README.md#opzetten-van-server-en-de-voorbeeld-webapplicatie) to set up you team application.
-I just want to check if I can start all imgaes with Docker Compose.
+I just want to check if I can start all images with Docker Compose.

 I inspect the `docker-compose.yml` file.
 I create a password for the root user.